richstu/copydataset/README.md

 ## (Short) Steps for copying datasets

+Note: Need to make json files using cc7, because dasgoclient doesn't work well with SL6.
 Copy one of the meta_* directories to `meta`.
 Make `jsons` directory or copy the matching json_* directory to `jsons` to use the MC selections that was done before.
 Make a `results` directory.
 Edit the files in the `meta` directory.